MaoKo/FGFX/README.md

 ### How to make? ###
 Git clone the repository.
-Then, type:
+Then, type: make
-	.	make

-After you can do:
-	.	./efgfl example/lex/token_c.lex
-Which create a file called token_c.h.lex ready for lexing.
+After you can do: ./efgfl example/lex/token_c.lex Which create a file called token_c.h.lex ready for lexing.

 ### TODO ###
 	.
 More accurate handle of error in FGFX
 	.
 Optimizing FOLLOW set
 	.
 Handle if file already exist
 	.
-Handle %alias in FGFP
+Allow forward reference in FGFL
 	.
-Allow forward reference in FGFL
+Allow optional elements in FGFP with [ ... ]
+	.
+Allow list elements in FGFP with { ... }
 	.
 Learn MarkDown :)